 You can still use smart speakers to usher commands to a variety of voice-enabled devices in the home.
 However, many manufacturers have removed speakers from the communications loop by embedding voice assistant technology directly into the devices.
 The light switch, thermostat, or music system hears you all on its own and is able to respond appropriately.
 Home Control Systems Streamline Voice Control

 The pinnacle of voice control in the home, however, is when one spoken phrase can control multiple devices at once.
 This happens when a voice-enabled home control system like one from Control4

 is put in charge.
-It can interpret a command like, “Alexa, turn on dinner party" that queues up a special playlist, turns on lights in specfic areas, closes the shades, and unlocks the front door.
+It can interpret a command like, “Alexa, turn on dinner party" or “Okay Google, startup dinner part” that queues up a special playlist, turns on lights in specific areas, closes the shades, and unlocks the front door.
 And what better way to keep your guests comfortable and entertained when you can dim the lights, raise the volume of the music, and kick-start the gas fireplace without leaving the room, much less lifting a finger…unless you want to, of course.Voice Control a Good Complement for Other Modes of Control

 Despite all of its appeal, voice control isn’t the end-all-be-all of a smart home lifestyle.
 There are still many occasions when using a keypad, touch screen, remote, or smartphone makes more sense—like when you’d like to monitor surveillance cameras or view a list of songs in your music library.
 Voice control simply adds another useful method of control to your smart home.
 It’s easy, fun, increasingly reliable … and lets you keep your hands to yourself.